tr31zh/extaedio/README.md

 ## Using

+- Show help related to plot options will show help extracted from plotly under each plot configuration widget according to the level selected.
 - Enable _Show information panels (blue panels with hints and tips)._ if in need of help.
 - Advanced functionality is hidden behind the _Advanced mode_ checkbox.
 - When advanced mode is active, data wrangling, advanced plots and advanced plot settings can be enabled.